terminaldweller/milla/README.md

 ```

 The example rss plugin, accepts a yaml file as input, reeds the provided rss feeds once, extracts the title, author name and link to the resource, sends the feed over to the `#rssfeed` irc channel and exits.<br/>
+Also please note that this is just an example script.
+If you want milla to handle some rss feeds for you, you can use the builtin rss functionality.<br/>

+### Milla's Lua Module

+Here's a list of the available function in milla's lua module:

 ```lua
 milla.send_message(msg, target)